smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 0bda
 ```

-Which makes finding the dongle a one liner:
+Which makes finding the dongle a one-liner:

 ```
 $ grep -l 2838 /sys/bus/usb/devices/*/idProduct
 /sys/bus/usb/devices/3-2/idProduct
 ```

-In C that grep becomes a walk over the same folder, reading two attributes per entry and comparing them:
+In C that grep becomes a walk over the same folder, reading two attributes per entry — vendor and product, since a product id alone is not unique — and comparing them:

 ```c
 while ((entry = readdir(dir)) != NULL)